Luis-Lopez-Leon/Java-Heap-Assignment/README.md

 Spring 2022 Data Structures &amp; Algorithms Assignment 4

 Download the code provided by the textbook in order to complete this program.
-This is a two part assignment.
-Part II is a BONUS part.

-Part I: An experimental Algorithm for mapping a Heap Array into a Binary Tree You are asked to write a program that maps a Heap that is stored in an array to a Binary Tree.
+An experimental Algorithm for mapping a Heap Array into a Binary Tree You are asked to write a program that maps a Heap that is stored in an array to a Binary Tree.
 The following is the list of steps to take: